 I am licensed in Washington with 25 years of professional work experience.
 I have experience in helping clients with stress and anxiety, coping with grief and loss, parenting issues, & depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-This is Jennifer Winslow's avatar and link to their profile
+This is Stephanie Tumba's avatar and link to their profile

 Offering therapy in WA

-I am licensed in Missouri and Washington state with 13 years of professional work experience.
-I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, career difficulties, & coping with life changes.
+I am licensed in Washington and Nevada with over 7 years of professional work experience.
+I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, depression, & coping with life changes.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

-This is Wendy Ray's avatar and link to their profile
+This is Lauren Herrera's avatar and link to their profile

 Offering therapy in WA

-This is Nicole Markealli's avatar and link to their profile
+This is Robert Sherman's avatar and link to their profile

 Offering therapy in WA